-Air Djibouti, also known as Red Sea Airlines, is the flag carrier of Djibouti.
+Air Djibouti, also known as Red Sea Airlines (not to be confused with Egypt's Red Sea Airlines), is the flag carrier of Djibouti.
 Djibouti Airlines was first launched in 1963 but ceased operations in 2002.
 In 2015, Air Djibouti relaunched itself, at first only serving cargo.
 Since 2016 it has served passengers as well.
 The airline's headquarters are in the country's capital, Djibouti city.

 Since the relaunch, Air Djibouti has been chaired by Aboubkar Omar Hadi and its CEO has been Mario Fulgoni.
 The company was supported by Cardiff Aviation, a UK-based company in South Wales.
 In late 2015 Air Djibouti relaunched service with a Boeing 737 freighter aircraft.
 The government wishes to establish the country as a regional logistics and commercial hub for trade in East Africa.
 The relaunch of Air Djibouti occurred as part of this plan.
 In November 2017, Air Djibouti's contract with Cardiff Aviation ended.
 Ethiopian Airlines has expressed interest in a possible partnership.